Movatterモバイル変換

 1980s

 In the 1980s, in addition to writing his own works, Stoppard translated many plays into English, including works bySławomir Mrożek,Johann Nestroy,Arthur Schnitzler, andVáclav Havel.
-It was at this time that Stoppard became influenced by the works of Polish and Czech absurdists.
-He has been co-opted into theOutrapo group, a far-from-serious French movement to improve actors' stage technique through science.[17]
+Stoppard became influenced by the works of Polish and Czech absurdists.
+He was co-opted into theOutrapo group, a far-from-serious French movement to improve actors' stage technique through science.[18]

 1990s